karras/openbao-plugins/secrets/consul/docs/readme.md

 token               642783bf-1540-526f-d4de-fe1ac1aed6f0
 ```

+> [!WARNING]
-!> **Expired token rotation:** Once a token's TTL expires, then Consul
+> **Expired token rotation:** Once a token's TTL expires, then Consul
-operations will no longer be allowed with it.
+> operations will no longer be allowed with it.
 This requires you to have an
-external process to rotate tokens.
+> external process to rotate tokens.
 At this time, the recommended approach for
-operators is to rotate the tokens manually by creating a new token using the
+> operators is to rotate the tokens manually by creating a new token using the
-`bao read consul/creds/my-role` command.
+> `bao read consul/creds/my-role` command.
 Once the token is synchronized with
-Consul, apply the token to the agents using the Consul API or CLI.
+> Consul, apply the token to the agents using the Consul API or CLI.

 ## API